awsdocs/amazon-rds-user-guide/doc_source/CHAP_MariaDB.md

 ### Dumping and Loading the Buffer Pool on Demand<a name="MariaDB.Concepts.XtraDBCacheWarming.OnDemand"></a>

-You can save and load the XtraDB cache on demand using the following stored procedures:
+You can save and load the cache on demand using the following stored procedures:

 + To dump the current state of the buffer pool to disk, call the [mysql\.rds\_innodb\_buffer\_pool\_dump\_now](mysql_rds_innodb_buffer_pool_dump_now.md) stored procedure\.